micro-os-plus/drtm/README.md

 #### The template instantiations

-Being a header only library, DRTM itself does not have any source files (well, except of the `version.c` file, which is not actually used).
+Being a header only library, DRTM itself does not have any source files (well, except the `version.c` file, which is not actually used).

 According to current C++ specifications, templates are automatically instantiated by the compiler, when needed.
 To make things more clear, explicit instantiation is used in the `drtm.cpp` file, which implements the C wrapper.